smaugfm/simple-telegram-forwarder/README.md

 ### Usage

-You'll need a Telegram account for an app to work.
+You'll need a Telegram account for the app to work.
 The account must be a member and have necessary permissions in the chats/groups/channels between which you want to forward messages.

 - [Create an application](https://core.telegram.org/api/obtaining_api_id)